 3. Internally link your content to previously written blog posts

-Obviously, Internal linking has been one of the most important practices in SEO.
-Not only this will help you rank better but also improve your site’s crawl rate.
+Internal linking has been one of the most important SEO practices.
+Not only will this help you rank better but it will also improve your site’s crawl rate.

 4. Use descriptive anchor text

 Using a descriptive anchor text gives more information to Google as to what the link is all about.
-This was said by John Mueller during SEO office hours in Nov 2020.
+John Mueller said this during SEO office hours in Nov 2020.

 Although not a ranking factor in itself but nevertheless good practice.